ronaldstoner/selfhash-python/README.md

 To ensure the integrity of the SelfHash module itself, we provide a script named `verify-self.py`.
 This script uses SelfHash to verify the hash of the `selfhash/selfhash.py` file.

-If the hash of `selfhash/selfhash.py` matches the known hash at the top of the file, `verify-self.py` will print a message saying, "This should only print if the hash matches and the program is 'verified'".
+If the hash of `selfhash/selfhash.py` matches the known hash at the top of the file, `verify-self.py` will print a message saying, `The hash inside of selfhash/selfhash.py matches and looks correct.`.

 To run `verify-self.py`, use the following command: